 Each Innovative Approach includes background information and a description of the program or reform, in addition to a section detailing outcomes and results.
 It is important to note, however, that while some of the approaches highlighted in this series have gone through rigorous review processes, others lack the resources to carry out formal evaluations.
 Despite this reality, the examples put forward in this series have all shown promise in their results.

 While these programs are promising, they should not come at the expense of broader drug policy reform.
 Yet, in the absence of more comprehensive reforms, these innovations can assist communities caught up in vicious cycles of poverty, social exclusion, drug use, involvement in the drug trade, and incarceration.

-Global Innovative Approaches is a tool that accompanies the publication, Women, Drug Policy and Incarceration: A Guide for Policy Reform in Latin America and the Caribbean and is part of the project of Women, Drug Policy, and Incarceration being carried out by WOLA, the International Drug Policy Consortium (IDPC), Dejusticia, and the OAS Inter-American Commission of Women.
+Global Innovative Approaches is a tool that accompanies the publication, Women, Drug Policy and Incarceration: A Guide for Policy Reform in Latin America and the Caribbean and is part of the project of Women, Drug Policy, and Incarceration being carried out by WOLA, the International Drug Policy Consortium (IDPC), and Dejusticia.

 Incorporating a Gender Perspective into Drug Policies: the Uruguayan Experience

 Uruguay’s drug policy is enshrined in the principles of human rights, public health, and gender.
 The policy includes the use of an Asset Forfeiture Fund to support gender-sensitive programs run by the government and NGOs focusing on drug prevention, harm reduction, treatment, and social inclusion.
 These various projects have successfully reduced recidivism rates, drug dependence, and unemployment rates among formerly incarcerated women.